-Perhaps the clearest legislative example that the political branches of government did not read Wong Kim Ark or the 14th Amendment itself as conferring citizenship based on birth alone is the Indian Citizenship Act of 1924.
-Act of June 2, 1924, ch.
+Perhaps the clearest legislative example that the political branches of government did not read Wong Kim Ark or the 14th Amendment itself as conferring citizenship based on birth alone is the Indian Citizenship Act of 1924, ch.
 233, 43 Stat.
 253 (codified as amended at 8 U.S.C. § 1401(b)).
 This Act declared that "all noncitizen Indians born within the territorial limits of the United States be, and they are hereby, declared to be citizens of the United States."
 Id.
 The very necessity of this Act demonstrates that Congress did not believe the Fourteenth Amendment had automatically conferred citizenship upon all Native Americans born within the United States after 1868, or that Wong Kim Ark had done so, either.

 If the broad interpretation of the Citizenship Clause advanced by Respondents-equating "subject to the jurisdiction" with mere territorial presence-were correct, the 1924 Act would have been entirely superfluous.
 Those individuals whom it purported to make citizens would have already been citizens by virtue of the Fourteenth Amendment itself.
-However, Congress understood, consistent with this Court's decision in Elk v.
-Wilkins, 112 U.S. 94 (1884), that Native Americans born into tribal allegiance were not automatically "subject to the jurisdiction" of the United States in the complete political sense required by the Amendment.
-See id. at 102.
+However, Congress understood, consistent with this Court's decision in Elk, 112 U.S. at 102, that Native Americans born into tribal allegiance were not automatically "subject to the jurisdiction" of the United States in the complete political sense required by the Amendment.
 The 1924 Act was thus a legislative grant of citizenship under Congress's Article I naturalization power, enacted precisely because the Fourteenth Amendment's constitutional grant did not reach all Native Americans born within U.S. territory.
 Lash, supra, at 26.
 This congressional action, nearly 60 years after the Fourteenth Amendment's ratification, powerfully confirms that the Amendment's scope was understood to be limited by allegiance, not defined solely by birthplace.
-See Brief Amicus Curiae of The Claremont Institute Center for Constitutional Jurisprudence at 16, Hamdi, 542 U.S. 507 (2004) (No. 03-6696) (arguing the 1924 Act would be redundant under an expansive reading of Wong Kim Ark).

 Ipso facto, then, children born to parents who continued to owe allegiance to their home countries-foreign powers-are necessarily not "subject to the jurisdiction" of the United States in the full, complete sense intended by that clause.
+The

-The Indian tribes were, after all, considered at the time to be "domestic dependent nations" "in a state of pupilage."
+Indian tribes were, after all, considered at the time to be "domestic dependent nations" "in a state of pupilage."
 Cherokee Nation v.
 State of Ga., 30 U.S. 1, 17 (1831); see also, e.g., Upper Skagit Indian Tribe v.
 Lundgren, 584 U.S. 554, 572 (2018) ("Tribes are 'domestic dependent nations").
 If anything, children born to members of Indian tribes had a stronger claim to being "subject to the jurisdiction" of the United States than children born to foreign subjects temporarily in the United States because the tribes themselves, unlike foreign nations, were "completely under the sovereignty and dominion of the United States."
 Elk, 112 U.S. at 122.
 Yet this Court held even that did not qualify for automatic citizenship.